Traditional Apple Crisp

 Add butter and using a blending fork (or your fingers) cut into the oat mixture until it makes coarse crumbs.

 I like to use my fingers when mixing the butter into the oat mixture.
 I find that this works much better than a fork in getting everything thoroughly combined without becoming gloppy.
 That way you can sprinkle the mixture over the apples nice and even.

 Place apples in the prepared baking dish.
 Crumble the oat mixture over the apples.
 Bake in preheated oven for 40-50 minutes, until apple juices bubble up onto the crust.

-Serve with a heaping scoop of vanilla ice cream or whipped topping.
+Serve warm or cold with a heaping scoop of vanilla ice cream or whipped topping.